MicrosoftDocs/azure-dev-docs/articles/github/github-variable-substitution.md

 Learn how to use [variable substitution action](https://github.com/marketplace/actions/variable-substitution) to replace values in XML, JSON and YAML based configuration and parameter files.

-Variable substitution lets you insert [GitHub secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) into files in your repository during the workflow run.
+Variable substitution lets you insert values, including [GitHub secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets), into files in your repository during the workflow run.
 For example, you could insert an API login and password into a JSON file during the workflow run.
-Those values would need to already exist as GitHub secrets.

-Variable substitution only works for JSON keys predefined in the object hierarchy.
+Variable substitution only works for keys predefined in the object hierarchy.
 You cannot create new keys with variable substitution.
 In addition, only variables defined as [environment variables](https://docs.github.com/en/free-pro-team@latest/actions/reference/environment-variables) in the workflow or system variables that are already available can be used for substitution.

 ## Prerequisites